 Apple Inc., Retired Chief Litigation Counsel and Vice President

 Noreen Krall was vice president, chief litigation counsel for Apple Inc. from 2010 to 2021.
 Prior to joining Apple, Krall was the vice president, chief IP and chief litigation counsel for Sun Microsystems, providing legal counsel over all facets of Sun’s intellectual property assets as well as managing Sun’s global litigation docket.
 Krall started her career as an engineer at IBM, where she held various positions in both the engineering and legal departments.
-Currently a member of the board of directors of the National Inventors Hall of Fame, Krall earned a bachelor’s degree in electrical engineering from Manhattan College in 1987, a master’s degree in computer information systems from Iona College in 1989, and a Juris Doctor from University of Denver – Sturm College of Law in 1994.
+Currently a member of the board of directors of the National Inventors Hall of Fame, Krall earned a bachelor’s degree in electrical engineering from Manhattan University in 1987, a master’s degree in computer information systems from Iona College in 1989, and a Juris Doctor from University of Denver – Sturm College of Law in 1994.

 • Eileen Murray '80, Hon.D.Sc.'15